 focused on information pertinent for meeting service requests and objectives.

-NA The organization only provides basic emergency shelter.
+NA The organization only provides a basic level of emergency shelter and does not conduct assessments.

-Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
-The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.

 Examples: The frequency of updates to assessments can vary depending on the ages and needs of service recipients.
 For example, updates may be conducted more frequently for young children due to the rapid pace of their development.